MikeLeeDeveloper/SampleCode/Python/ConvertFiles/ReadMe.txt

 	Program can also read but not write XLS files.

 Instructions:
+	1. If first time running, under Resources directory run InstallResources.bat
-	1. Place files into Input directory
+	2. Place files into Input directory
-	2. Run RunPython.bat
+	3. Run RunPython.bat
-	3. Retrieve converted files from Output directory
+	4. Retrieve converted files from Output directory

 Note:
 	Due to the variation in JSON formats, JSON files may not parse properly.